prometheus/jmx_exporter/docs/content/1.1.0/contributing.md

 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

+### Integration Tests

+Integration tests use [Verifyica](https://github.com/verifyica-team/verifyica) for integration testing and are required for code changes.

 ### Code Formatting

 Code formatting is enforced using the [Maven Spotless Plugin](https://github.com/diffplug/spotless/tree/main/plugin-maven) along with [Google Java Format](https://github.com/google/google-java-format) as part of the build.